Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 Systems in production MUST be strictly separated from development and test systems:

-1. **Segregate of Stages:** Production, test, and development stages MUST be separated using different environments (e.g., separate clusters or cloud environments using separate accounts/subscriptions).
+1. **Segregate Stages:** Production, test, and development stages MUST be separated using different environments (e.g., separate clusters or cloud environments using separate accounts/subscriptions).

 2. **Restrict Connections:** Connections to different environments MUST be restricted.